When using the RADL, users must comply with the following key obligations:

 - outputs will only be returned automatically if the output does not exceed list or table limits and total output size limits

 - output released as Keep Secure is considered too detailed for general release and will be provided in a separate Keep Secure output file.
 Keep Secure output cannot be shared with other people unless they also have been approved by the ABS to access that CURF.
 Keep Secure output must be stored securely or destroyed after viewing.
-For more information on how to store microdata securely see the Secure storage of ABS CURF microdata section of the User Manual: Responsible Use of ABS CURFs
+For more information on how to store microdata securely see the Secure storage of ABS microdata section of the Responsible Use of ABS Microdata guide.

 - particular combinations of sub-state geographic data items are not permitted to be used in the generation of analytical outputs.
 For more information, see the Restrictions for geographic variables section of this manual.